netlify/netlify-lambda/README.md

 ## New Alternative to Netlify Lambda

 Netlify-Lambda uses webpack to bundle up your functions and their dependencies for you, however this is not the only approach.
-If you have native node modules (or other dependencies that dont expect to be bundled like [the Firebase SDK](https://github.com/netlify/netlify-lambda/issues/112)) then you may want to try the zipping approach.
+If you have native node modules (or other dependencies that don't expect to be bundled like [the Firebase SDK](https://github.com/netlify/netlify-lambda/issues/112)) then you may want to try the zipping approach.

 We have recently integrated this functionality ([zip-it-and-ship-it](https://github.com/netlify/zip-it-and-ship-it)) into the Netlify CLI.
 Check the [documentation here](https://www.netlify.com/docs/cli/#unbundled-javascript-function-deploys) in the official CLI docs and support is available through [our regular channels](https://www.netlify.com/support/).
 The current drawback of this approach is no ability to serve these zipped functions locally, although we are working on this.